Golden Rule #4: How to Assess Commerciality

 Add SEOV Filter

-The next thing I can do is to apply an SEOV filter.
+The next thing I can do is apply an SEOV filter.
 To do this, I just come up here, click the plus sign and enter a value.

 For this example, I’m going to use the value of $30.
 Why $30?
-Well, because SEOV is calculated using daily traffic, using a value of $30 will filter out any keyword phrases that do not have a commercial flow of at least $900/month.
+Well, when SEOV is calculated using daily traffic, using a value of $30 will filter out any keyword phrases that do not have a commercial flow of at least $900/month.

 Sort Data by SEOV

 Let me just sort my data by SEO Value by clicking on this heading and lets take a look at two of our example keywords.

 You can see here that the phrase 'digital photography school' has a higher SEOV value than the phrase 'photography classes'.

 If you were trying to decide which of these two keywords to target, and they had similiar relevance, traffic and competition profiles, this status suggest that you should target 'digital photography school', because it has a higher level of commerciality.

 Commerciality of Your Keywords